apache/arrow/docs/source/cpp/compute.rst

   seconds, cast to timestamp with second resolution.
   The character for the decimal point is localized according to the locale.
   See `detailed formatting documentation`_ for descriptions of other flags.

+* \(2) Input types can be anything whose type can be cast to the resulting Extension's storage_type.
+Casting between extensions, even with compatible storage types is not supported.

 .. _detailed formatting documentation: https://howardhinnant.github.io/date/date.html#to_stream_formatting